Watt Detector Kit

 • To reset the accumulated measurements, press and hold the RESET key on the unit.
 After a few seconds, “rESt” will appear momentarily on the LCD.
 Release the RESET key.
 This indicates that previous measurements have been deleted and that the total accumulated kWh, elapsed time and cost measurements have been reset to zero.

 Warning: to reduce the risk of fire or electric shock, do not expose this device to rain or moisture.
 Only appliances that use a standard, 120-volt outlet can be measured.
-Do not use this devise on ranges or clothes dryers.
+Do not use this device on ranges or clothes dryers.
+And what does viagra do.
 Review the operations manual on oppd.com for all safety warnings.

 After using the Watt Detector, please go here to complete the online survey.